kublaj/polymer-live-editor/README.md

 # <polymer-live-editor>

-`polymer-live-editor` is an inline code editor with a sandboxed previewer supporting multiple files.
+`<polymer-live-editor>` is an inline code editor with a sandboxed previewer supporting multiple files.

+`<polymer-live-editor>` assumes an `index.html` file is among those in the editor.
+Use HTML imports to link files to each other.

 The editor uses a `codemirror-textarea` element, which is a wrapper around <a href="https://codemirror.net/">CodeMirror</a>.